NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Venomous Snakedead.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Coiled Opportunity]]"
-    desc: "`pf2:r`  As Attack of Opportunity, but the venomous snakedead can use this reaction only if it's benefiting from Coil Neck.\n"
+    desc: "`pf2:r`  As Attack of Opportunity, but the venomous snakedead can use this reaction only if it's benefiting from Coil Neck.\n\n* * *\n"

 attacks:
   - name: ""